Swiss-ai-Weeks/VoiceTrust/README.md

 ### Terms and Conditions
 The data is provided solely for the purpose of participating in the hackathon event held in Zurich, Switzerland, and for developing solutions directly related to the specific challenge you have selected.
 You are strictly prohibited from using the Data for any other purpose, including but not limited to:
-- Commercial use.
+- Commercial use
-- Research or development outside the scope of this hackathon challenge.
+- Research or development outside the scope of this hackathon challenge
-- Personal use or any other unauthorized activities.
+- Personal use or any other unauthorized activities

 The data is provided "as is" without any warranties, express or implied, including but not limited to, warranties of merchantability, fitness for a particular purpose, or non-infringement.
 The hackathon organizers do not guarantee the accuracy, completeness, or reliability of the data.